-Welcome to the website of the Lichfield Waterworks Trust, formerly known as the Friends of Sandfields Pumping Station.
-We are a Charitable Incorporated Organisation registered charity number 1160873 whose objective is to save the redundant waterworks at Sandfields, Lichfield.
+Lichfield Waterworks Trust a registered charity number 1160873 set up to save the Grade II* listed redundant waterworks at Sandfields, Lichfield.

 The objective of the Lichfield Waterworks Trust is;